Code of Conduct

 - Be good to each other!
 Treat each other with respect (unless agreed otherwise!)

 - Many people involved with this community may not be open about that fact publicly.
 Any compromising information about others is to be kept private.
 This includes membership of the SU society itself, our Facebook group, or Discord server.

 - Do not engage in D/s communication with someone without their consent.

 - Do not privately communicate with members of the society unless you have spoken with them in person already or have obtained their consent in a public forum.
 Exec can be contacted if you have any concerns or issues with the society or any of its members.

 - Respect peoples' boundaries.
 In person this means no physical contact or D/s dialogue without consent.
 This rule extends to all other forms of communication.
 Please do not spam other members with messages and respect their wishes if they ask not to be contacted.
 Breaking this rule even outside events will be taken seriously.

 Guidelines for play events

-We do not run out own play events, but there are several in near the university that some of our members attend.
-In general you should consider the following while at any event where kink activities are permitted:
+We do not run or facilitate trips to play events, but there are several in the local area.
+If you choose to explore these, you should consider the following while at any event where kink activities are permitted: